hnordquist/INCC6/readme.txt

 #84  Implement Collar
 #35  Hold-up analysis required
 ***  Active/Passive paired measurements
-***  Truncated multiplicity and some multiplicity analyses, (e.g. dual-energy) are incomplete
+***  Truncated multiplicity and some multiplicity analyses are incomplete

 Issues for basic INCC6 function and performance
 #45  calc_alpha_beta performance and efficiency